 The Lawson Lab addresses important questions about the genotype – phenotype relationship that must be answered to understand variation in metabolic traits.
 Specifically:

 - Are particular metabolic traits more genetically or epigenetically controlled?

 - How does diet affect the relative contribution of genetics or epigenetics?

 - Do differences in genetic and epigenetic modes of regulation result in discordance among metabolic traits?

 Answers to these questions are critical to understanding why some individuals with metabolic complications respond to lifestyle modifications while others require therapeutic interventions.
-Further, understanding how diet modifies genetic and epigenetic effects might shed light on why some obese individuals develop metabolic complications while others remain metabolically normal.
+Further, understanding how diet modifies genetic and epigenetic effects might shed light on why some obese individuals develop metabolic complications while others remain metabolically healthy.

 We have found that the modes (genetic or epigenetic) of regulating genes underlying variation in metabolic traits vary depending on environment rather than being universal.
 We aim to characterize the genotype-phenotype relationship using a model system, and then translate our results to human studies.
-The ability to predict such effects would be a step towards precision medicine and towards understanding how associations among metabolic traits evolved.

 Parent-of-origin effects occur when the phenotypic effects of an allele depends on whether it is inherited from the mother or the father.
 We have found prevalent complex parent-of-origin effects on dietary obesity-related metabolic traits.
 One of our main research goals is to understand the molecular mechanisms that generate these complex phenotypic patterns.